Game Rendering Reinvented.

 - No vertex/pixel processing

-- No screen space calculations
+- No screen space manipulations

 - No environment or cube mapping